kubernetes-sigs/kustomize/site/content/en/docs/Tasks/labels_and_annotations.md

 # Labels
 ## Add Labels
-Add labels to metadata for Resources in a project.
+Add labels to all Resources in a project.
+This will override values for label keys that already exist.
 The `includeSelectors` and `includeTemplates` flags enable label propagation to Selectors and Templates respectively.
 These flags are disabled by default.

-The following example adds labels to a Deployment and Service without changing the Selector and Template labels.
+The following example adds labels to a Deployment and Service without changing the selector and Template labels.

 1. Create a Kustomization file.
 ```yaml